Vertexwahn/rules_qt6/README.md

 ## License

 This work is published under Apache 2.0 License.

-This work builds on top of https://github.com/justbuchanan/bazel_rules_qt which is also licensed under Apache 2.0.
+This work builds on top of (a) https://github.com/justbuchanan/bazel_rules_qt which is also licensed under Apache 2.0.

 The copyright holders of the bazel_rules_qt repsoitory are:
-- justbuchanan Justin Buchanan
-- limdor Xavier Bonaventura
 - dnewmarch
+- Justin Buchanan
+- Xavier Bonaventura

 See here for details: https://github.com/justbuchanan/bazel_rules_qt/graphs/contributors